Cacti/documentation/User-Management.md

 # User Management

 In addition to giving you the tools to create sophisticated **Graphs**, Cacti enables you to manage **User** and **User Group** access to those **Graphs** as well as various other areas of Cacti.
 Each **User** has a variety of settings and permissions.
 Some of these settings can be controlled by the individual **User** via editing their Profile, or controlled by the Cacti Administrator.
-A **Users** Cacti permissions are only modifiable by authorized Cacti Adminnistrators.
+A **Users** Cacti permissions are only modifiable by authorized Cacti Administrators.
 Note, that for a users to see new settings, will have to log off and back in again to view.

 ![User Management](images/users-list.png)